Nutritious Eating Tips For Ramadan

 Keep Up With Hydration

-Drinking water and eating hydrating foods can help you meet your daily hydration needs during Ramadan.
-Instead of chugging down water at once to meet your needs, spread your water intake out between the iftar and sahoor meal.
-Additionally, adding hydrating foods to your meals like cucumbers, leafy greens, tomatoes, zucchini, berries, dates, and melon can be a great idea.
-For example, have a date along with a cucumber and tomato salad as part of your iftar starter.
+Staying hydrated during Ramadan is essential, and there are smart ways to meet your daily hydration needs.
+Instead of chugging down water all at once, spread your water intake between iftar and sahoor.
+Incorporating hydrating foods into your meals can also make a big difference.
+Think cucumbers, leafy greens, tomatoes, zucchini, berries, dates, and melon.
+For example, start your iftar with a date alongside a refreshing cucumber and tomato salad.

 Consume a Balanced Iftar